ofayans/web4cuke/README.md

     :rules_path => "path_to_the_folder_with_your_yaml_files",
     :logger => @logger
     # You need to pass an object that will do the logging for you.
 I believe you have it implemented.
-    # If not, please take a look in the examples/testproject folder.
+    # If not, please take a look at the examples/testproject/lib/logger.rb.
   }
   @web = Web.new(options)